-- 1- A (re)construction of the theory of change underlying the community development strategies; - 2- A stock-taking and evaluation of what has been achieved, what has not been achieved in the project thus far, including reasons why results have (not) been achieved; - 3- The drafting of recommendations for a fourth phase of the project that will continue to focus on protection and management of the ecosystems and exceptional terrestrial and aquatic wildlife in the Gamba Complex of Protected Areas.
+- 1- A (re)construction of the theory of change underlying the community development strategies; - 2- A stock-taking and evaluation of what has been achieved, what has not been achieved in the project thus far, including reasons why results have (not) been achieved; - 3- The drafting of recommendations for a new phase of the project in which the preservation of the natural heritage of the Gamba landscape is matched by economic growth for the benefit of future generations.
+The aim of the next phase is to contribute to the acceleration of the government's economic recovery plan by stepping up investment in the preservation of exceptional ecosystems and their natural resources, as well as in sustainable tourism, which will create sustainable green jobs for young people, regardless of gender, in the Gamba landscape areas.